gkorpal/learning-Python_maths/README.md

 My Python 3 practice codes from the [mathematics explorations](https://gkorpal.github.io/posts/2021/01/higher-arithmetic-computations/#python-general-purpose-programming-language-open-source) I did during the academic year 2020-21.

-Primary references: (click on the images to access their online version):
+Primary references (click on the images to access their online version):

 <p>
 <center>